kafisatz/DecisionTrees.jl/README.md

 * Try to avoid branching in critical functions; use ifelse or similar constructs (this might improve the performance)
 * Clean up code (too many type annotations, ... )
 * Consider a nicer representation (such as https://github.com/sisl/D3Trees.jl)
-* 'Remove' variables which are not used by a model from the generated SAS/VBA/C#code (e.g. 'dim XY' in VBA)
+* Remove variables which are not used by a model from the generated SAS/VBA/C#code (e.g. 'dim XY' in VBA)
 * Review of cross validation samplers (are all options working as intended?)